muhdhuz/MTCRNN/README.md

 **To do**
  - [x] Multi-tier conditioning
  - [x] Unconditional generation
- - [ ] Specifying seed audio file from priming/generation
+ - [x] Specifying seed audio file from priming/generation
  - [ ] Random primer
- - [ ] Transfer learning from a subset of conditions
+ - [ ] Transfer learning for a subset of trained conditions

 ## Important Config Options
 Each tier is an individual model that is trained independently.
 First decide which parameters (or audio) are to be generated and which are to be used as conditioning variables.